-SCIE 5403 THE PHYSICAL SCIENCE CLASSROOM The goal of this course is to help educators acquire pedagogical content knowledge and skills that are necessary to teach physical science for understanding, appreciation and interest by all students.
-The course includes analysis of secondary physical science curriculum, planning of physical science units and lessons, examination of inquiry models to teach physical science concepts, and development of standard-based assessment (Prerequisite:4 hours of biological science with lab;4 hours of physical science with lab;5 cience in the Secondary School
+The goal of this course is to help educators acquire pedagogical content knowledge and skills that are necessary to teach physical science for understanding, appreciation and interest by all students.
+The course includes analysis of secondary physical science curriculum, planning of physical science units and lessons, examination of inquiry models to teach physical science concepts, and development of standard-based assessment.
+(Prerequisite: 4 hours of biological science with lab; 4 hours of physical science with lab; 4 hours of earth science with lab OR 18 hours of suitable science coursework with approval from the Biology Chair or C&I Science advisor)